Building Consent System Performance Monitoring - Quarterly update

 Timeframes – application types

-During the third quarter of 2024, a total of 20,418 applications for Building Consents (including amendments), and 19,358 applications for Code Compliance Certificates (CCCs), were processed.
+During the fourth quarter of 2024, a total of 17,338 applications for Building Consents (including amendments), and 18,289 applications for Code Compliance Certificates (CCCs), were processed.

-On the other hand, the median processing time for Code Compliance Certificates were much shorter at 4.3 working days, and 94.3% of the applications were processed within the statutory timeframe.
+On the other hand, the median processing time for Code Compliance Certificates was much shorter at 4 working days, and 95.6% of the applications were processed within the statutory timeframe.

-All 67 BCAs (excluding the regional authorities due to the low number of applications) has a median processing time for Building Consents below 20 working days, while almost all (except one BCA) also had a median processing time for Code Compliance Certificates below the statutory timeframe.
+All 67 BCAs (excluding the regional authorities due to the low number of applications) had a median processing time for Building Consents below 20 working days.
+Most (66 BCAs) had a median processing time for Code Compliance Certificates below the statutory timeframe, Waimate did not complete any CCC applications during the quarter.

 Figure 2.
 Median days for processing Building Consent applications, excluding regional authorities and Consentium